svenno/SPLiT/README.md

 ## Installation

-- Python 3.x is supported
+- Only Python 3.x is supported
 - Download the last release archive file from [https://github.com/pbertera/SPLiT/releases](https://github.com/pbertera/SPLiT/releases) and save in your computer
 - Run the script from a terminal (or a cmd.exe prompt in Windows)